 Stores for infant and follow-on formula must not contain messaging that discourages breastfeeding or that claims that the product can be a substitute for breastfeeding.

-Infant formula is intended for infants between 0 -12 months in Australia and Mexico and between 0 - 6 months in other locales.
+Infant formula is defined as formula intended for infants between 0 -12 months in Australia and Mexico, and between 0 - 6 months in other locales.

-Follow on formula is intended for infants older than 12 months in Australia and Mexico and between 6 -12 months in other locales
+Follow on formula is defined as formula intended for infants older than 12 months in Australia and Mexico, and between 6 -12 months in other locales.

-- India: Infant formula, follow-on formula and baby feeding products such as baby feeding bottles are prohibited.
+- India: Infant formula, follow-on formula and baby feeding products such as feeding bottles are prohibited.

-Only kitchen knives, cutlery or silverware are permitted in the United Kingdom, UAE and India.
+Only kitchen knives, cutlery or silverware are permitted in India, Saudi Arabia, Netherlands, United Arab Emirates and the United Kingdom.

 6.9 Over-the-Counter (OTC) drugs and supplements